emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

  **Optimal Control Approach to Air Traffic Optimization Using SQP Solvers and Pseudospectral Methods**

-  Used libraries: OpenMDAO, Dymos, SNOPT, SLSQP, etc.
+  Used libraries: OpenMDAO, Dymos, SNOPT.

   Contributed to <a href="https://olasanni1.github.io/ETOL/index.html">Extensible Trajectory Optimization Library (ETOL)</a> for Dymos integration